 Any basic white frosting will do.

-you don't like lime why not try orange?
-If you
+If you don't like lime why not try orange?
+If

 Personally I think making chiffon cakes are a

-I used a chiffon recipe (whipping 7 egg whites
+cake I used a chiffon recipe (whipping 7 egg

-with cream of tartar and folding into the cake
+whites with cream of tartar and folding into

-batter) but the 2nd time I didn't have that many
+the cake batter) but the 2nd time I didn't

-eggs, so I just made a basic cake recipe and
+have that many eggs, so I just made a basic

-the liquid.
-Honestly the 2nd cake came out
+the 2nd cake came out moister than the

 Beth makes amazing cakes!